 Teaching

 Matthew Diabes' teaching connects students to contemporary research in organizational behavior and theory by teaching evidence-based strategies to (future) managers and entrepreneurs.
 He aspires to create a variety of opportunities in class for students to practice applying the theoretical knowledge they are taught through frequent peer-to-peer interaction and simulation activities.
-His teaching interests include (but are not limited to) organizational behavior, collaboration and team management, negotiations, self- and employee-development, and conflict resolution.
+His teaching interests include (but are not limited to) quantitative methods and applied statistics, organizational behavior, collaboration and team management, negotiations, self- and employee-development, and conflict resolution.

 Negotiations & Conflict Resolution